 If your employer doesn't have a grievance procedure, you should set out your complaint in a letter and hand it to your line manager.
 If your line manager is the problem, then hand your letter to your HR manager or your line manager's supervisor.
 Your employer should then arrange a grievance meeting with you.

 If the outcome of the meeting is unsatisfactory, you have the right to appeal to a manager who was not previously involved in your grievance.
-For more information, see our article on grievance procedures in.
+For more information, see our article onin England, Wales and Scotland.

 If the outcome of your appeal is unsatisfactory, you may want to take legal action.
 Human rights law can be complex, so before doing this you should take legal advice.